paasmaker/paasmaker/documentation/source/introduction.rst

 In traditional web development, you have a set of files (and possibly data) that form your application or website.
 Then, you have a database that you connect to and store data in.
-The code provides some kind of website, and possibly background tasks such a cron jobs, or backround workers to do offline processing.
+The code provides some kind of website, and possibly background tasks such as cron jobs, or background workers to do offline processing.

-Traditionally, to go live with these, you need to create the appropriate databases, choosing usernames, passwords, and database names.
-Then, you select a location for the files, and set up the appropriate stack to host your application, and set up ways to start it.
+In this model, to take the website live, you need to create the appropriate databases, choosing usernames, passwords, and database names.
+Then, you select a location for the files, and manually set up the appropriate stack to host your application (with scripts to start it).
 You also decide how to run background tasks and cron jobs, and edit the appropriate configuration files to set this up.
 Optionally, once you've defined all this, you then come up with a strategy to update the application as you make changes.
 You then test that all the components work together, and go live.